 - 1. Virtual machine cloning from vCenter will request FS Series appliances to generate a full copy of the corresponding machine. - 2.
 The creation of virtual machine linked clones will be offloaded to FS series appliances.

-The plugin is provided in two alternate forms.
-Both forms can be downloaded from the FTP server ftp://<FluidFS_Cluster_public IP>:44421/vaai_plugin:
+The plugin is provided in a zip file that can be downloaded from the FTP server ftp://<FluidFS_Cluster_public IP>:44421/vaai_plugin:

-- · A VIB file FluidFSNASVAAI_For_Esx_v5.5.vib file - · A depot FluidFSNASVAAI_For_Esx_v5.5.zip file
+· A depot - FluidFSNASVAAI_For_Esx_v5.5.zip file